YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 obviously has a bad chance to hit the target.
 That's why `simplify` works better than `simplify'` for backward search, and they only differ by a swap of conjuncts.

+Note worthy is that the advantage of `simplify` over `simplify'` in backward search is at the cost of some efficiency in forward search, where `simplify'` smartly finds the gcd of the numerator and the denominator first and then divide to get the result, but `simplify` enumerates through all divisors of `a` to find the one that is also a  divisor of `b` and the gcd of `a,b` --- less efficient but still acceptable for small numbers.